gregorispielmann/chatflutterfirebase/README.md

 # chat_firebase

-A chat made with Flutter and Firebase
+A Chat App made with Flutter and Firebase

 ## Getting Started